meejah/fowl/docs/README.rst

 👤 Who Should Use This?
 -----------------------

+We handle and expect two main use-cases of this program: integrators and end-users.

+Human CLI users can use ``fowl`` itself to set up and use connections, for any purpose.

+For developers doing integration, ``fowld`` provides a simple protocol-based way for any runtime to use.
-While it's definitely possible to use ``fowl`` "directly", the intent is that some other program -- some "glue" code -- is running ``fowl`` as a sub-process.
+That is, some "glue" code running ``fowld`` as a sub-process.

-The line-based JSON communication facilitates this.

-This means the main users of ``fowl`` are expected to be other programmers who know how to start a long-running subprocess and communicate with it via stdin and stdout.

 This program will also co-ordinate the running of client-type or server-type networking applications that accomplish some goal useful to users.
 For example, "pair-programming" (for my case).

 Some other ideas to get you started: